sergiorodriguezdev/geoip-rest/README.md

 ## Description

-The GeoIP CLI tool will take a public IP address as input and it will output the latitude and longitude values in a format that is easy to consume by another tool.
+The GeoIP CLI tool takes a public IP address as input and outputs the latitude and longitude values in a format that is easy to consume by another tool.
 You may use this tool to find the coordinates of requests coming into your network and log these values in a file or a database for tracking or data visualization purposes.

 ## Prerequisites